dst2609/Distributed-Distance-Vector-Routing/README.txt

 Devarsh Thaker
 README.txt

-For the programming assignment 3, I have used Python as the programming language.
+For this program, I have used Python as the programming language.
 Name of the program my-dvr.py
 Name of the network file: network.txt found in src/